 Below are some typical line items you’ll see across the country:

-- Initial llc formation filing
+- Initial LLC formation filing (your Articles of Organization)

 - Optional DBA or trade name registration

-- Business license or permit fees
+- Local business license or permit fees

 Filing Fees for LLCs: A State-by-State Comparison